klalicki/portfolio-template-11ty/content/pages/portfolio-gd.md

 ---
-title: Design Portfolio
+title: Design Portfolio 'Tile'
 layout: portfolio.njk
 tags: portfolio
 subset: gd
 order: 1
-portfolio_type: grid
+portfolio_type: tile
 ---

 Any text in this document appears above the project grid in the Portfolio view